Clayton-Toste/Clayton-Toste.github.io/projects.md

   <img src="../jello.gif" width=400>
 </p>
 <p align=middle>
 Jello is a program made for CS185 that simulates jellow physics with crosshatching shading.
-Runs on the GPU for increased performance.
+Runs on the GPU using Vulkan for increased performance.
 </p>
 <p align=middle>
 <a href="https://github.com/Clayton-Toste/CS184-final-jello/tree/master">Github</a>